Retirement - frequently asked questions

 All uncrystallised benefits must be taken from that arrangement.

 If they're under age 75, the individual will receive the benefits tax-free.
-If they're 75 or over the benefits they'll be taxed at their marginal rate of tax.
+If they're 75 or over the benefits they'll be taxed at their marginal rate of income tax.

 The annual allowance does NOT apply in the year they are taken.